weiganghuang/holops-1803/task1.md

 ### Update the Auto-generated L2Vpn.yang

-The skeleton of `L2Vpn.yang` file is auto-generated as part of `ncs-make-package` command.
+The skeleton of `L2Vpn.yang` file is auto-generated via `ncs-make-package` command.
 In this procedure, you will update the auto-generated Yang file, `L2Vpn.yang` to model the L2Vpn service.
 Use one of the following options to open and edit the file: